Nicholas Anderson

 YoungKi Park

-YoungKi Park is an assistant professor of Information Systems at the George Washington University School of Business.
-He received his Ph.D. from the Marshall School of Business at the University of Southern California and his MS from KAIST Business School in Korea.
-He had 10 years of IT consulting experience in business intelligence, analytics and enterprise systems before pursuing his doctoral studies.
-His research focuses on IT strategy in digitized business environments and he specializes in the set-theoretic configurational approach and qualitative comparative analysis (QCA).
-His work has been published in MIS Quarterly, Information Systems Research, Journal of the AIS, and Research in Sociology of Organizations.
+YoungKi Park is an associate professor of Information Systems & Technology Management at the George Washington University School of Business.
+He received his Ph.D. from the Marshall School of Business, University of Southern California (USC) and his M.S. from the Korea Advanced Institute of Science and Technology (KAIST) in Korea.
+He also has 10 years of IT consulting experience in database, business intelligence, analytics, and enterprise systems at Oracle, LG, and the Korea Exchange before pursuing his doctoral studies.

 Jungho Suh

-Dr. Jungho Suh is a visiting teaching assistant professor of management and tourism studies at the George Washington University School of Business (GWSB).
+Jungho Suh is a visiting teaching assistant professor of management and tourism studies at the George Washington University School of Business (GWSB).
 Dr. Suh also serves as a project director of the Korean Management Institute.
 Prior to joining GWSB, he was an assistant professor at the Surrey International Institute at Dongbei University of Finance and Economics (SII-DUFE), China.
 His areas of expertise include service management, diversity, equity, and inclusion (DE&I), entrepreneurship, human resource issues in the service industry, sustainable development, digital platforms in tourism & hospitality, and gastronomy tourism.
 Dr. Suh teaches undergraduate and graduate courses in management and tourism studies.
 His teaching approach aims to design a collaborative team-based learning environment to cultivate students’ leadership and critical-thinking abilities.
 Dr. Suh’s research interests are within multiple management domains.
 He takes interdisciplinary approaches drawing from both the management and communication disciplines to investigate the dynamics of stakeholders in the service industry.
 He is also an avid theatre-goer, art lover, traveler, and foodie at heart.

 Ayman El Tarabishy